John Thomas Newton: a Respected Navy Officer and Hero of the War of 1812

 In a stroke of luck, Ambassador Cushing managed to salvage his official letter to the Daoguang Emperor of China, preserving the critical document and enabling him to fulfill his mission at a later time.

-Regrettably, the incident led to a court-martial for John Thomas Newton, who was held responsible for the calamitous events aboard the USS Missouri.
-Consequently, he was dismissed from the Navy.
+Newton was court-martialed from September to October 1844 for negligence in the loss of the USS Missouri.
+According to naval historian Nathan Miller, Newton was suspended from service—notably his second ship lost to fire, following an 1829 incident.
 This incident had a lasting impact on the US Navy, as it established the tradition of holding the ship’s Captain ultimately accountable for all occurrences onboard.

 Death and Burial